Community Arts Classes

 The County Arts Lab offers a range of accessible, arts-focused learning and creative opportunities for all ages!

-There are a few workshops left in the Winter session at the County Arts Lab and registration is now open for the Early Spring session!
+There are a few workshops left in the Early Spring session at the County Arts Lab and registration is now open for the Late Spring session!
 Join us for a course and learn some new skills at the County Arts Lab!

 Sign up today and learn something new!
 And remember – you can give the gift of creativity with a County Arts Lab gift certificate!